Cox pulls closer still to Valadao in tight 21st District race

-TJ Cox, the Democratic candidate for the 21st Congressional District seat, pulled within 447 votes — four-10ths of a percentage point — of Congressman David Valadao on Wednesday.
+T.J.
+Cox, the Democratic candidate for the 21st Congressional District seat, pulled within 447 votes — four-tenths of a percentage point — of Rep. David Valadao on Wednesday.

 Cox picked up 522 more votes than Valadao in the latest vote count update from Fresno County.